Find Affordable College Courses

 Philadelphia, PA

-Holy Family University landed the #17 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-Located in the city of Philadelphia, Holy Family is a private not-for-profit school with a small student population.
+With a ranking of #17, Holy Family University did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
+Located in the large city of Philadelphia, Holy Family is a private not-for-profit school with a small student population.

 Of the 264 students majoring in nursing at Holy Family, 17% are male and 83% are female.